apple/ccs-caldavtester/README.md

 			"VEVENT/ATTENDEE/PARTSTAT$mailto:user01@example.com").

-VERIFICATION Methods
+# VERIFICATION Methods

-acltems:
+## acltems
 Performs a check of multi-status response body and checks to see whether the specified privileges are granted or denied on each resource in the response for the current user (i.e. tests the DAV:current-user-privilege-set).

 	Argument: 'granted'
 		A set of privileges that must be granted.